garciaalvaro/post-meta-controls/README.txt

 = Setting - Select =

-The following are all the available options for a Setting - Select.
+The following are all the available options for a **Setting - Select**.

 	$select = array(
 		'type'            => 'select', // Required.